Step One – Secure your place

 Adjusting to Study in the UK

-When studying overseas, some differences in ways of teaching and learning are obvious – the timetable, for example or the need to attend lectures and sit exams.
-Some differences, however, may be more subtle; for example the type of writing you are expected to produce or the way tutors believe students learn through questioning.
+When studying overseas, some differences in ways of teaching and learning are obvious – the timetable, for example, or the need to attend lectures and sit exams.
+Some differences, however, may be more subtle; for example, the type of writing you are expected to produce or the way tutors believe students learn through questioning.

-If you approach study in the UK in the same way as in your country, you are likely to experience problems, not because of language difficulties but because tutors in different countries often expect and value different qualities.
+If your approach to study in the UK in the same way as in your country, you are likely to experience problems, not because of language difficulties but because tutors in different countries often expect and value different qualities.
 If you’re ready for differences, you’ll overcome problems more quickly and be able to get on with your studies right from the first semester.

 Step Nine - Join us on Social Media